microsoft/xdp-for-windows/docs/usage.md

 ## Installation

-WinXDP consists of a usermode library (msxdp.dll) and a driver (xdp.sys).
+WinXDP consists of a usermode library (xdpapi.dll) and a driver (xdp.sys).

 If xdp.sys is not production-signed:
 ```PowerShell